Regr4tor/Regr4tor/README.md

 ## Greetings !

- ‿‿ Call me Kokichi or telamon , nicknames are welcome aswell ! ‿‿
+ ‿‿ Call me builderman or telamon , nicknames are welcome aswell ! ‿‿

 ‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿